Commercial Property Finance

-If you’re buying a commercial property or refurbishing your existing premises, we can find the right property finance option for your business.APPLY NOW
+If you’re buying a commercial property or refurbishing your existing premises, we can find the right property finance option for your business.

 A range of commercial property finance products exists on the market that can help fund the growth of your commercial property portfolio.
-Whether you are looking for a short-term arrangement to finance the renovation of your commercial premises or a long-term mortgage to fund the investment of a new property, we can help you secure the right property finance deal for your business.
+Whether you are looking for a short-term arrangement to finance the renovation of your commercial premises or a long-term mortgage to fund the investment of a new property, we can help you find the right property finance deal for your business.

 The term commercial property finance covers a number of products offered to business owners and property developers who want to refurbish, renovate or invest in commercial property.
 With a variety of options available, you can find the best product to suit your growth objectives and current financial circumstances, whether you are acting alone, as an owner of a small business or as an established limited company.

 For property developers seeking funds for new build projects, re-developments, renovation works and refurbishments, property development finance provides a short-term loan of up to 70% of the project value.
 This form of alternative business finance is typically repaid in regular instalments over twenty-four months.
-In some cases, a developer can secure 100% of the funds required for the project through joint venture property development finance.
+In some cases, a developer can secure 100% of the funds required for the project through joint venture finance for property development.
 Otherwise known as JV Finance, the investor supplies all the capital required throughout the project and receives a profit share on the sale of the development at the end of the project.

 Commercial bridging finance, also known as short-term finance, provides the finance property developers may require to fund short-term projects.
 Alternative funding providers arrange such agreements where there is a definite exit strategy, such as the sale of a new build or completion of renovation works.
 Funds are generally provided over three to six months, during which time the project is completed.
 Repayments are made in instalments and some arrangements end with the settlement of a lump sum.